 With an ingredient list that reads like a menu including chicken, sweet potato, and peas, this dinner is sure to be gobbled down.

 Merrick grain-free puppy recipe isn’t the cheapest food you can buy, but can you put a price on good health?

-Wellness Core grain-free puppy food is that happiest of things, a best husky puppy food that is great value for money.
+Wellness Core grain-free puppy food is the happiest of things, the best husky puppy food that is great value for money.

 Just as for the Merrick food, the best value on a cents per pound ratio is the larger pack which helps you to save money.

 Wellness Core is part of the new wave of pet foods that recognize that feeding a healthy diet is closely connected to feeding “real food” full of recognizable ingredients rather than lists of chemicals.